• Skip to main content

 2. Season the halibut liberally with sea salt & cracked white pepper.

-3. On a low to medium flame, warm a saute pan.
+3. On a low to medium flame, warm a sauté pan.

-5. When butter stops foaming, add fish (scored skin side down and press if it has skin) to pan.
+5. When butter stops foaming, add fish (scored skin side down and press if it has skin) to the pan.

-6. After a few minutes, tilt pan toward you to collect butter and, using a large spoon, bathe the fish with the butter.
+6. After a few minutes, tilt the pan toward you to collect butter and, using a large spoon, bathe the fish with the butter.

 7. Continue bathing until the fish turns translucent.